Gionni2D/state-ex-machina/README.md

 ## Getting started

 Here's a simple example to show off the fundaments on which the library is based on.\
-The user wants to insert a number, sum it with the previous inserted number (initial value is zero) and see the result.\
+The user wants to add two numbers and see the result of the sum.\
 Lastly saving the total sum with a network call.

 ### Define the dependencies